MarcGameroff/metis-projects/README.md

 ##Please stay tuned:

-Additional projects are being migrated to this repo on **December 4, 2016!**
+Additional projects are being migrated to this repo the week of **December 12, 2016!**